skojaku/adv-net-sci/docs/slide/m08/slide-m08.md

 where $D(Q) = \sum_{i \in Q} k_{i}$ and $D(S) = \sum_{i \in S} k_{i}$ are the sum of the degrees of the nodes in $Q$ and $S$, respectively.

 Plot the 2D embedding of the karate club network based on the normalized cut.
+(Section 3 in the exercise notebook)

 ---